 Stock Appreciation Rights.
 A stock appreciation right is an award entitling the holder to exercise all or a specified portion of the award (to the extent then exercisable pursuant to its terms) and to receive from us an amount determined by multiplying (1) the difference obtained by subtracting (A) the exercise price per share of such award from (B) the fair market value on the date of exercise of such award by (2) the number of shares of Common Stock with respect to which such award will have been exercised, subject to any limitations the Administrator may impose.
 Except with respect to certain awards issued as Substitute Awards, the exercise price per share subject to each stock appreciation right will not be less than 100% of the fair market value of a share on the date the stock appreciation right is granted.
 The term of a stock appreciation right may not extend more than 10 years from the date of grant.
 The period during which a stock appreciation right vests will be set by the Administrator and set forth in an award agreement.
 In-the-money stock appreciation rights will be automatically exercised at the end of the term unless otherwise provided by the Administrator in an award agreement.
-Stock appreciation rights will be in cash, shares of Common Stock (based on fair market value as of the date the stock appreciation rights will be in cash, shares of Common Stock (based on fair market value as of the date the stock appreciation right sort appreciation right service), or a combination of both.
-Stock appreciation rights granted under the Amended 2021 Plan generally may not provide for dividends or dividends or dividend equivalents.
+Stock appreciation rights may provide for continued vesting or earlier exercise in the event of a qualifying termination of service.
+Payment of the amounts payable with respect to stock appreciation rights will be in cash, shares of Common Stock (based on fair market value as of the date the stock appreciation right is exercised), or a combination of both.
+Stock appreciation rights granted under the Amended 2021 Plan generally may not provide for dividends or dividend equivalents.